mrbid/Cubes2/README.md

 KEYBOARD: arrow keys to move and spacebar to shoot, R for new random seed, F for FPS to console.

+Your health is your score delta, if you go into minus score your cube turns red, and in positive score it turns back to yellow.

 ## Info

 WIP, not what I intended it to be.
 It seems to run pretty well on the RPI 4B+ though which is pretty cool but the cubes2_arm binary in the source repo is out of date.